benliel/itucsdb1509/docs/developer/member3.rst

    Functions:
       add_club
-         Used for adding club in the clubs table
+         add_club function is used for adding club in the clubs table

       delete_club
-         Used to delete club with given id
+         delete_club function is used to delete club with given id

       update_club
-         Used to change data of the club with given id
+         update_club function is used to change data of the club with given id

       search_club
-         Returns the clubs that matches club name which given in search line
+         search_club function returns the clubs that matches club name which given in search line

       get_club
-         Returns the data of single club to be editted.
+         get_club function returns the data of single club to be editted.

       get_all_clubs
-         Returns all of the clubs to be viewed in the main clubs page
+         get_all_clubs function returns all of the clubs to be viewed in the main clubs page

       get_country_names
-         Gets all country names to be listed for user interface
+         get_country_names function gets all country names to be listed for user interface

       get_clubs_page
-         Handles clubs_page requests
+         get_clubs_page function handles clubs_page requests

       get_clubs_edit_page
-         Handles clubs_edit_page requests
+         get_clubs_edit_page function handles clubs_edit_page requests

 money_balance.py

    Functions:
       add_money_balance
-         Used for adding money balance row in the money balance table
+         add_money_balance function is used for adding money balance row in the money balance table

       delete_money_balance
-         Used to delete money balance row with given id
+         delete_money_balance function is used to delete money balance row with given id

       update_money_balance
-         Used to change data of the money balance row with given id
+         update_money_balance function is used to change data of the money balance row with given id

       search_money_balance
-         Returns the money balance row that matches clubs name which given in search line
+         search_money_balance function returns the money balance row that matches clubs name which given in search line

       get_money_balance
-         Returns the data of single money balance row to be editted.
+         get_money_balance function returns the data of single money balance row to be editted.

       get_all_money_balances
-         Returns all of the money balance row to be viewed in the main money balance page
+         get_all_money_balances function returns all of the money balance row to be viewed in the main money balance page

       get_clubs_names
-         Gets all clubs names to be listed for user interface
+         get_clubs_names function gets all clubs names to be listed for user interface

       get_money_balances_page
-         Handles get_money_balances_page requests
+         get_money_balances_page function handles get_money_balances_page requests

       get_money_balances_edit_page
-         Handles get_money_balances_edit_page requests
+         get_money_balances_edit_page function handles get_money_balances_edit_page requests

 Common:

    Functions:
       add_test_data
-         Used to add sample data in database
+         add_test_data function is used to add sample data in database